Alcohol and Drug Use in Young People

-- Outpatient or inpatient care to help young people cut back on or stop using alcohol or drugs.
+- Outpatient or inpatient care to help young people reduce using alcohol or drugs.
 These programs provide education and individual, family, and group counselling.
 They may also provide medical care to help reduce cravings for alcohol or drugs and manage withdrawal symptoms.

 - Counselling that helps young people to:

 - Learn to change the thoughts and actions that make them more likely to use alcohol or drugs.
-A counsellor teaches them ways to deal with cravings and cut back on or stop using alcohol or drugs.
+A counsellor teaches them ways to deal with cravings and reduce using alcohol or drugs.
 This is called cognitive-behavioural therapy.

 - Resolve mixed feelings about reducing alcohol or drug use and getting treatment.
 A counsellor helps them find personal motivation to change.
 This is called motivational interviewing.

-- Set goals on how to reduce alcohol or drug use.
+- Set goals on how to reduce using alcohol or drugs.
 This is done in short counselling sessions, called brief intervention therapy.

 - Identify talents and strengths.
 These can be used to find healthy interests, hobbies, and jobs.